sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Ram saw the turned earth at dawn.
 Touched it.
 Walked away.

-By dusk, Luv carried a different knife —one Surpanakha'sister had given him.
+By dusk, Luv carried a different knife —one Surpanakha's sister had given him.
 Its edge was sharper than a boy needed.

 Whispers had begun.
 Bharath’s gift was cold.
 His care, questioned.

 ## Shadows of the Past